nirs/pyev/pyev/doc_src/source/Async.rst

         .. note::
-            This does not check whether the watcher itself is pending, only whether it has been requested to make this watcher pending.
+            This does not check whether the watcher itself is pending, only whether it has been requested to make this watcher pending: there is a time window between the event loop checking and resetting the async notification, and the callback being invoked.